-- (1) Amounts included in 2018 reflect the value of RSUs granted as a bonus for those years in lieu of cash.
+- (1) Amounts included in 2021 reflect the value of RSUs granted as a bonus for those years in lieu of cash.
 Amounts in 2019 and 2020 reflect the value of RSUs granted both as part bonus that vested immediately and also as incentives for future years. - (2) Amounts relate to bonuses paid to the NEOs for the applicable year.
-No cash bonuses were paid in respect of the 2018 fiscal year. - (3) Amounts detailed as "All Other Compensation" relate to payments for life insurance, and health insurance premiums paid for each NEO.
-The incremental cost of perquisites provided to the NEOs was calculated by the Corporation based on the amounts actually paid by the Corporation. - (4) Amounts shown for "Salary", and "All Other" for Dr. Bailey reflect amounts paid by the Corporation, presented as if remuneration was made directly by the Corporation. - (5) Amounts shown for 2018, 2019 and the first half of 2020 reflect Mr. Shabestari's compensation as Senior Project Manager of the Corporation.
-Mr. Shabestari became VP Operations, Great Basin Manager on July 1, 2020.
+No cash bonuses were paid in respect of the 2021 fiscal year. - (3) Amounts detailed as "All Other Compensation" relate to payments for life insurance, and health insurance premiums paid for each NEO.
+The incremental cost of perquisites provided to the NEOs was calculated by the Corporation based on the amounts actually paid by the Corporation. - (4) Amounts shown for "Salary", and "All Other" for Dr. Bailey reflect amounts paid by the Corporation, presented as if remuneration was made directly by the Corporation.